2021 Stations of the Cross Resource

 Reflection: An increasing number of people are being displaced by natural disasters and environmental destruction.
 Many of us in the United States contribute to that destruction without even thinking about it.
-Just as we are all responsible for putting Jesus to death, we must too take responsibility for our contributions to the destruction of the environment and climate.
+As we witness the death of Jesus, we must too take responsibility for our contributions to the death and destruction of our common home.

 Lord, forgive us for what we have done to contribute to displacement through environmental destruction, and help us to heal the earth so that no more of our brothers and sisters are displaced by its destruction.

 XIII – Jesus is Taken from the Cross